Your partner has just discovered that she may be pregnant.

 The sense of being out of control can be very frustrating and can lead to serious difficulties in your relationship.
 It is important that you both discuss the issue calmly and respect each other’s opinions.
 Often talking to an independent person such as a counsellor at First Place OPTIONS can help.
 In a counselling session a prospective father will be given space to express his concerns to his partner and to talk in a safe and confidential environment about his concerns and wishes regarding the pregnancy.

-If your partner has had an abortion and you are finding it difficult to come to terms with it First Place OPTIONS offers post-abortion counselling to men and women either together or separately.
+If your partner has had an abortion and you would like to talk with someone, First Place OPTIONS offers post-abortion support to men and women either together or separately.